Key takeaways:

 Are plumbers required to be licensed in Colorado?

 Yes, you’re required to have a plumbing license to perform work in Colorado.
-Licenses vary based on years of experience and what levels you’re allowed to supervise.
+Licenses vary based on training and education, years of experience, and what other licensed plumbers you’re allowed to supervise.
 With your license, you’ll be able to work on plumbing projects such as pipe installation, plumbing repairs, and sewage repairs.

-The type of projects you’re allowed to work on will depend on the type of license you have: residential plumbers can perform plumbing work on residential projects, whereas Journeyman plumbers can work on both residential and commercial projects.
+The type of projects you’re allowed to work on will depend on the type of plumbing license you have.
+Residential plumbers can perform plumbing work on residential projects, whereas Journeyman plumbers can work on both residential and commercial projects.

 Types of plumbing licenses in Colorado

 Colorado offers a few types of plumbing licenses that vary based on your level of experience.
-To get started earning your license, you’ll start off as an apprentice.
+To get started earning your license, you’ll start off as a plumbing apprentice.
 As you get more experience, you can apply for higher-level licenses until you reach your master plumbing license:

 Plumbers who want to own their own business will also need to get a contractor’s license from their local jurisdiction.
-In Denver, the Contractor’s License will be issued to individuals who have a state-issued Master Plumber license or have an individual who holds a city-issued supervisor certificate to qualify the license.
+In Denver, the Contractor’s License will be issued to individuals who have a state-issued Master Plumber license or who hold a city-issued supervisor certificate to qualify for the license.

 Colorado plumbing license requirements

 There are a few requirements you’ll need to start the process of becoming a master plumber.
-The requirements needed to receive your license are as follows:
+Such as:

-If you’re interested in getting licensed locally, check the specific license requirements at your local jurisdiction.
+If you’re interested in getting licensed locally, check the specific license requirements in your local jurisdiction.

 How do I get a plumbing license in Colorado?

-In order to receive your Colorado plumbing license, you’ll need to become an apprentice and start racking up the hours of experience you’ll need to get your residential, journeyman and master plumber licenses.
+To get your Colorado plumbing license, you must become an apprentice and accumulate the necessary hours for residential, journeyman, and master plumber licenses.
 There are a few steps to get there:

-2. Get the necessary experience: Each plumbing license level requires a different amount of hours of experience.
+- Get the necessary experience: Each plumbing license level requires a different number of hours of practical experience.
 Experience must be documented and verified by an employer or licensed plumber.

 Relevant documents can be mailed to: